JDDoesDev/presentations/marketo.md

 # WHY TALK ABOUT THIS?

 Note:
-There are a reasons I do this talk.
-- If there was one sentence for what I want to accomplish with this session, it's "Start the conversation"
+- For one, to start the conversation.
   - Why?
 People don't want to talk about mental illness.
 - Share some resources and statistics
-- Share some experiences, both personal and professional
-  - Paramedic for 10 years, EMT and firefighter before that
 - I've seen firsthand what untreated mental illness can do

 <!--s-->